-The first stage would be releasing an overview sheet which serves to spike interest in the sale by promoting the basic facts of the sale.
-This would be available to anyone and everyone who wanted to see it, and is vital for gaining further interest from people.
+The first stage would be releasing an overview sheet that serves to spike interest in the sale by promoting the basic facts of the sale.
+This would be available to anyone and everyone who wanted to see it and is vital for gaining further interest from people.

 The next step would be to run a simple questionnaire for those interested in seeing more privileged information.
 This will allow you to determine the intentions of the interested parties and it will give you an idea of who is a serious potential buyer and who is just fishing around for information on your business operations.
 Based on this knowledge you can decide who to give access to what information.

 The last stage of the screening process would be getting potential buyers to sign a confidentiality agreement before allowing them to access the information memorandum.
 This is a key part of the process as it ensures that prospective buyers are legally restrained from releasing or sharing any information which you are sharing with them.

 “I passionately believe that’s it’s not just what you say that counts, it’s also how you say it – that the success of your argument critically depends on your manner of presenting it.” – Alain de Botton

 In short, the process of presenting the business for sale usually involves the following:

 A short, concise document which details the basic outline of your business.
 This is to draw attention and get people excited about the prospect of buying your business.

 As previously discussed the information memorandum is a detailed look into your business structure, processes, and finances, and it is a marketing tool as well as an official representation of your business’s current standing.